rogermcconkiejr/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+ -Relational databases are where data is stored, and SQL is the language that manipulates that them, through CRUD operations or JOINS.
+SQL is directly interfacing with the database.

 - [ ] Why do tables need a `primary key`?

+ -So we can have a unique identifier for every entry and makes it easier to monitor/organize data.
+We can also use primary keys as a foreign key to bridge tables.

 - [ ] What is the name given to a table column that references the primary key on another table.

+-A foreign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+ -A third table that will link the foreign keys in the two first tables.
+The foreign keys do not have to necessarily link to primary keys.

 ## Minimum Viable Product